Maitreyapatel/IngeniousHackathon_Tritons/README.md

 Categories we chose: Construction Work, Agriculture, Clothing, IT Services, Financial Services

 ## Step 4: Running our basic categorizer on new dataset
+## Step 5: Stemming the input data
+Stemming will enable us to extract useful statistics to analyze the input text.
+The goal of a stemmer is to reduce words in their different forms into a common base form.
+It is basically a heuristic process that cuts off the ends of words to extract their base forms.
+Result: The keywords does not include redundant words like 'and' , 'the', 'is', 'to' and so on.
+The top keywords are now more relevant to the reviews.

+## Step 6: Linking the output categories to CPV codes